Shino-bee/Darmowe-Narzedzia-Online/README.md

 ## Description

-Free Tools Online is a Polish-language website offering unit converters, online calculators, text content creation tools, and other useful utilities.
+The website provides a collection of useful online tools, including unit converters, calculators, text manipulation tools and other.
+The interface is clean and easy to navigate.
+It offers practical tools like percentage calculators, text analyzers, and random color generators.
+This makes it suitable for anyone needing quick, simple online utilities without installing software.

 ## Website